mbb10324/react-figura/README.md

 ___

-FiguraText: This component displays an input field with validation for a generic name.

-- Validation: must be filled and must not contain any special characters.
-- Customize with: 'wrapper'(customizes the div container around the input field, error message, and label), 'inputStyle', and 'errorStyle'.
+These components: (`FiguraEmail`, `FiguraPassword`, `FiguraPhone`, `FiguraTimeMilitary`, `FiguraSelect`, `FiguraTextArea`, `FiguraCheckBox`) display form input fields, and each have unique validation described in the table above.
+You can use the 'wrapper' prop to customize the div container around the input field, error message, and label.

+Example usage:

 ```jsx
     <FiguraName wrapper="flex flex-col mb-1" inputStyle="bg-white text-black" errorStyle="text-rose-900">